MCLEANS/GSM_THINGSPEAK/README.md

 # GSM_THINGSPEAK
-Sending data from arduino to thingspeak using GSM
+Sending data from arduino to thingspeak using GSM.